andmatand/vector-paint/README.md

 "vector-paint" folder which contains your drawings.

 #### Loading
-To load, drag and drop a saved file onto the window.
+To load a previously saved drawing, drag and drop the file onto the window using your OS's file manager UI.

 ### How do I load/display the vector art in my PICO-8 cart?
 This program produces hexadecimal strings that you can copy and paste as a